Blind shipping: what is it and how can it benefit your business?

 You might also discuss the following topics with your blind ship potential fulfillment partners.

-- Set a clear policy: Decide whether to handle returns directly or route them to your supplier or fulfillment center.
-Communicate this policy to customers.
+Develop a clear return and exchange policy, deciding whether to handle returns directly or route them to your fulfillment center.

 Blind shipping legal considerations